privacy-scaling-explorations/zkevm-circuits/docs/Tx_Circuit.md

 ### Use of Keccak256 hash and the tx signature process

-In the Tx Circuit, there are two pieces of tx related data that will be applied the Keccak256 hash.
+In the Tx Circuit, there are two pieces of tx related data that will be applied to the Keccak256 hash.
 They both correspond to some tx_tag fields ([`TxFieldTag`]):
 - (`TxHashLength`, `TxHashRLC`, `TxHash`): signed tx's data = `[Nonce, Gas, GasPrice, To, Value, CallData, v, r, s]`. `TxHashLength` stands for the length in bytes of `RLP([signed tx's data])`; `TxHashRLC` stands for the RLC in bytes of signed tx's data and `TxHash=Keccak256(RLP(signed tx's data))`. `TxHash` becomes the `hash` data field in tx data;
 - (`TxSignLength`, `TxSignRLC`, `TxSignHash`): tx's data that needs to be signed = `[Nonce, Gas, GasPrice, To, Value, ChainID, CallData]`. `TxSignLenth` stands for the length in bytes of `RLP(tx's data that needs to be signed)`; `TxSignRLC` stands for the RLC in bytes of `RLP(tx's data that needs to be signed)` and  `TxSignHash=Keccak256(RLP(tx's data that needs to be signed))`. `TxSignHash` is the same as the `msg_hash` data field that will be used to obtain the tx sender's signature `(v,r,s)`.